-- 1. Create a new disk from a disk backup.
-For details, see Creating a Disk from a Cloud Disk Backup. - 2.
+- Create a new disk from a disk backup.
+For details, see Using a Backup to Create a Disk. - 2.
 Attach the disk to a server.
-For details, see Attaching a Non-Shared Disk or Attaching a Non-Shared Disk.

-3. Log in to the server to check the disk data.
+For details, see Attaching a Non-Shared Disk or Attaching a Shared Disk. - 3.
+Log in to the server to view the data.